hsennik/CVR_GUI/README.md

 * refresh_customized.m - refresh the customize boxcar window where the user can input values
 * save_shifted_to_file.m - save the shifted boxcar to a .1D file
 * shift_boxcar.m - shift the standard boxcar using a slider on the plot figure
+* show_axial_figure.m - show axial slices to the user so that they can adjust image contrast and select an ROI to extract timeseries
 * standard_selected.m - when standard boxcar is selected, call the function to close all additional windows
 * viewboxcar.m - view the customized boxcar after it has been created